 What are BCAAs?

-The 3 BCAAs (leucine, isoleucine, valine) are crucial to muscle development, particularly muscle protein synthesis, but the body cannot synthesize them on its own.
+Branched-chain amino acids or BCAAs are leucine, isoleucine, and valine, which are crucial to muscle development, particularly muscle protein synthesis.
+They are three of nine essential amino acids, which means the body can't produce them on its own.

 As such, we must obtain them from outside sources.
 You might ask how; no worries.
 We got you covered!
 Here are two ways to do this: